Telenav/kivakit/kivakit-core/documentation/messaging-debugging.md

 The *Debug* constructor inspects the call stack (only once per class) to see if the class that is constructing the *Debug* object matches a list of simplified regular expression patterns in the **KIVAKIT_DEBUG** system property.
 If there is a match, then debugging is enabled for that class.

 In simplified regular expression patterns, dot (.) matches a literal dot instead of any character and star (\*) matches zero or more characters as if it was ".\*".
-Otherwise all regular expression features work as always.
+Otherwise, all regular expression features work as always.

 Multiple patterns can be separated by commas, *not* negates the matching of a pattern, and *extends* can be used to match subclasses.